agsb/immu/docs/AboutStacks.md

 # About OVER

 OVER is used often to copy arguments.
-Chales Moore prefer it over SWAP, and must be implemented in assembler and deserves to be atomic.
+Charles Moore prefer it over SWAP, deserves to be atomic and be implemented in assembler.